 Viet Nam News

-Việt Nam is persuading international financial institutions, including the Asian Development Bank (ADB), to expand their funding for the local private sector and reduce government guarantees for those activities, since Việt Nam is among the countries that will stop being funded by ADB in 2019 due to becoming a middle-income economy.
+Việt Nam is persuading international financial institutions, including the Asian Development Bank (ADB), to expand their funding for the local private sector and reduce government guarantees for those activities, since Việt Nam will graduate from concessional assistance by ADB in January 2019 due to becoming a middle-income economy.
 Deputy governor of the State Bank of Việt Nam (SBV) Đào Minh Tú speaks to Việt Nam News about these issues on the sideline of the recent ADB 51st Annual Meeting in Manila, the Philippines.

 What has Việt Nam achieved in the ADB’s 51th Annual Meeting?